ilastik/ilastik4ij/README.md

 With this you make sure that the whole processing chain will work.

-### ilastik configuration of the workflow wrappers
+### Configuration for running ilastik from within Fiji

 Found at `Plugins -> ilastik -> Configure ilastik executable location`.

 ![configuration dialog](./doc/screenshots/IJ-Config.png)